microsoft/semantic-kernel/java/PACKAGES.md

 # Semantic Kernel for Java Packages

-The semantic kernel has the packages below, all are under the groupId `com.microsoft.semantic-kernel`, and can be imported to maven.
+The Semantic Kernel has the packages below, all are under the groupId `com.microsoft.semantic-kernel`, and can be imported to maven.

 ```xml